 Rules and Regulations

 There are many sections of the Pittsburgh City Code which pertain specifically to Fair Practice.
-To read these sections, go to our online version of the Pittsburgh City Code, located at Municode.com.
+To read those and other sections of the City Code, please go online the City of of Pittsburgh's Municipal Code.

 Tips for using the HTML version of the code: